-Banks must hold a certain amount of ‘capital’ to make them less likely to become insolvent (go out of business).
+Banks must hold a certain amount of ‘capital’ to make them less likely to go out of business.
 Banks issue capital notes to help them raise the capital they need.
-You may hear different investments being described as ’Tier 1 capital’ or ’Tier 2 capital’ – this describes how the bank can use your money to meet its capital requirements.
+Capital notes may be described as ’tier 1 capital’ or ’tier 2 capital’ – this describes how the bank can use your money to meet its capital requirements.

 Where these features are included, they will be described in the product disclosure statement.
 These features are usually subject to complex tests and conditions even experienced investors can find hard to evaluate.

 Capital notes can also be issued by companies other than banks, and there are other financial products with similar features and risks to capital notes.
 These may be called ‘hybrid securities’, ‘subordinated notes’, ‘preference shares’ or ‘convertible preference shares’.

 Capital notes often allow the bank to stop paying interest, or reduce the amount of interest they pay, under certain circumstances.
 Sometimes interest payments are completely the bank’s decision, even if their business is profitable.

 Although capital notes are long term investments, sometimes of ‘perpetual’ duration, they often contain provisions that lead investors to expect the bank will buy the notes back (called buy-back) after an initial period, often five years.
 Any buy-back is usually the bank’s decision.

-Capital notes are deliberately designed with features that give banks flexibility over payments.
+Capital notes are deliberately designed with features that give banks flexibility overpayments.
 Although it can be difficult to predict when a bank might use these features, you should be aware that they can be used when it’s in the bank’s interests to do so.

 Bank capital notes are usually listed on NZX, but this doesn’t necessarily mean you will be able to sell your notes quickly, or at all.
 The market price for capital notes can change quickly.

 Bank capital notes are designed to make banks less likely to become insolvent.
-Their terms are often controlled by the requirements of ‘prudential regulation’, which is regulation to protect the stability of the financial system, rather than your specific investment.
+Their terms are often controlled by the requirements of ‘prudential regulation’, which is regulated to protect the stability of the financial system, rather than your specific investment.

 The same features that give banks flexibility to cancel or postpone their obligations create complex risks for investors.

 This means wealth, in the form of money or assets, used to measure the bank’s financial strength.

-This means that your investment may never be repaid, because there is no set date the bank has to repay it on.
+This means that your investment may never be repaid because there is no set date the bank has to repay it on.
 There may be terms allowing the bank to repay early, but you shouldn’t assume this will happen.

 This means the same thing as ‘perpetual’.

 This means the product protects the bank, not you, from loss.
-You may lose some or all of your investment if the bank needs to use the loss absorbing features of the product.
+You may lose some or all of your investment if the bank needs to use the loss-absorbing features of the product.

-This means your investment is not secured (made safer) by a mortgage or security over any asset.|
+This means your investment is not secured (made safer) by a mortgage or security over an asset.

-This means if the bank goes out of business, investors will get paid after other creditors (people or businesses owed money), if funds are available.
+This means if the bank goes out of business, investors will get paid after other creditors (people or businesses owed money) if funds are available.